-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Wondering which NFL teams are going to win in Week 3?
 You've come to the right place to find out

-If I learned one thing from watching football over the weekend, it's that I'm 90 percent sure Marshawn Lynch could go on "Dancing with the Stars" tomorrow -- without a partner -- and win the Mirror Ball Trophy (don't ask me why I know the name of the trophy).
+If I learned one thing from watching football over the weekend, it's that I'm 90 percent sure Marshawn Lynch could go on "Dancing with the Stars" tomorrow -- without a partner -- and win the Mirror Ball Trophy (Don't ask me why I know the name of the trophy).

-If that's not the best fourth-quarter sideline dance you've ever seen, then I don't know what is.
+If that's not the best fourth quarter sideline dance you've ever seen, then I don't know what is.

 Honestly, Oakland Raiders owner Mark Davis should probably be giving Lynch at least $100,000 in bonus money every time he does something ridiculous as sort of a "Thanks for being so crazy that no one in Oakland seems to remember that we're moving to Vegas in three years" type bonus.

-Lynch seems like the kind of guy who would appreciate a good bonus, and he would probably appreciate it even more if half the bonus was paid in Skittles.
+Marshawn seems like the kind of guy who'd appreciate a good bonus, and he'd probably appreciate it even more if half the bonus was paid in Skittles.

 You know who else would probably enjoy a good bonus?
 All cheerleaders.